-- 1. The Member States shall send the Commission, no later than ..., in the official language(s) they judge appropriate: - (a) a description of their national legislation and procedures relating to the law on the property consequences of registered partnerships, and the relevant texts;
+1. The Member States shall send the Commission, no later than ..., in the official language(s) they judge appropriate:

-- (b) the national provisions on the effects in respect of third parties referred to in Article 31(2) and (3). - 2.
+- (a) a description of their national legislation and procedures relating to the law on matrimonial property regimes, and the relevant texts; - (b) the national provisions on the effects in respect of third parties referred to in Article 35(2) and (3). - 2.
 Member States shall notify the Commission of any subsequent changes in this information. - 3.
 The Commission shall make all information communicated in accordance with paragraphs 1 and 2 publicly available by appropriate means, in particular through the multilingual internet site of the European Judicial Network in civil and commercial matters.

-Article 34 Review clause
+Article 38 Review clause